 Joyce Tillis sees herself as the Oprah Winfrey of the collections world, and will lead her team of inner-city African-American women not just to meetings, but to life-changing empowerment.
 She will then receive national exposure and a talk show of her very own.

-There are just two problems: you have a penis.
-And it’s white.
+There are just two problems: you're white.
+And you have a penis.

 When she’s asked what’s wrong with this picture, the answer is you.
 You’re the speck of plaster the paint didn’t cover.
 She humiliates you.
 Lies about you.
 Makes no effort whatsoever to conceal her resentment of you.

 She accuses you of stealing another agent’s call, and becomes apoplectic when you deny it.
 She threatens to run a report.
 You suppress the urge to tell her you hope she runs reports better than she runs teams.

 When it becomes clear you are innocent of all charges, it goes without saying the bitch doesn’t have the balls to apologize.